todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 ## _All right stop, collaborate and listen!_

-Explore and build a .NET Core application.
+Explore .NET Core and/or build a new .NET Core application.

+The [.NET Core Concepts](https://dotnet.github.io/docs/core-concepts/index.html) may be useful to you...

 ## End of Part 3